Economy for the common good

 to be included in the management dashboards of both, individual organizations,

-and the national economy. - Are the linear economic model and the market paradigm too limiting to fit
+• Are the linear economic model and the market paradigm too limiting to fit

 the ECG concept?
 From a complexity perspective I would say, yes!